hydpy-dev/hydpy/hydpy/docs/development.rst

     >>> sm.outputfiletype = 'test'
     Traceback (most recent call last):
       ...
-    NotImplementedError: ... file type `test` is not implemented yet. ...
+    NotImplementedError: The given output file type `test` is not implemented yet.
+Please choose one of the following file types: ('npy', 'asc').

 Of course, the extensive usage of protected attributes increases the length of the source code and slows computation time.
 But,